Our Team

 For information on the Equal Rights Amendment (ERA) Project team, click here.

-Professor Katherine Franke, Director
+Professor Katherine Franke, Co-Director

 Katherine Franke is the James L. Dohr Professor of Law at Columbia University, and Director of the Center for Gender & Sexuality Law.
 She is also on the Executive Committees of Columbia’s Institute for the Study of Sexuality and Gender, and the Center for Palestine Studies.
 She is among the nation's leading scholars writing on law, sexuality race, and religion drawing from feminist, queer, and critical race theory.